 Mrs Macquaries Road, Sydney

-Things to do in Sydney CBD: Explore
+Things to do in the Inner City: Explore

 Let’s go back to the beginning – of Sydney’s history that is.
 The Rocks is the oldest part of the city, and it’s a charming peek into the past.
 Think cobblestone streets, tiny laneways, sprawling pubs and colonial buildings.
 Stroll through The Rocks Square Gloucester Walk and Campbells Cove, and check out The Rocks Discovery Museum.
 If you’re looking for a guided experience, The Rocks Walking Tours offer a popular daily tour and DreamtimeSouthern X have a great Aboriginal heritage walking tour.
 If you’re there on the weekend, wander the open-air market and pick up a handcrafted treat from candy-legends Sticky.